24 Best Things to Do in Taveuni© FijiPocketGuide.com

 24 Best Things to Do in Taveuni

-The Must-Dos on Taveuni
+The Top Activities and Attractions on Taveuni

 Immerse yourself in nature on the wonderful island of Taveuni.
 Known as the “Garden Island”, Taveuni contains a pre-historic jungle with palms, giant ferns and tropical flowers attracting colourful birdlife.
 Offshore, the gardens continue in the form of colourful coral gardens known as the Rainbow Reef.
 Out on the water or on land, you will find yourself connecting with nature when visiting Taveuni.
 So when you are planning your time in paradise, make sure to add some of our things to do in Taveuni to your bucket list!

-1. Snorkel or Scuba Dive in the Waitabu Marine Park
+1. Snorkel at the Waitabu Marine Park

 After being extremely overfished, the Waitabu Marine Park was established as a marine park in 1998 by the local villages.
 Fishing here is now forbidden meaning that the underwater world in this area thrives once again making it a paradise for snorkellers.
 Explore the vibrant soft coral reefs and swim among a huge population of varied tropical fish.
 The local village here offers snorkelling and cultural experience tours.
 Find out more in the 10 Free & Cheap Things to Do on Taveuni.

-2. Hike to Lake Tagimoucia
+3. Hike to Lake Tagimoucia

-Location: Hire a guide at your resort or from Naqara Village.
+Location: Hire a guide at your resort.

 4. Watch the Vuna Blowholes